 Once the third comes around, you’re possibly wanting time to slow down.
 Okay, maybe not quite that fast.
 But your other kids are involved in activities, school, and whatever else they have going on.
 You’re taking them to practice and running around getting everything they need making your pregnancy go much faster.

 5. Your body starts hurting early on.

 For my third pregnancy, I started experiencing mild sciatica pain at 14 weeks.
 14 weeks y’all!
 With my first, it was closer to the end of pregnancy, and even with my second, it wasn’t until later in the second trimester.
 14 weeks seemed early!

 Needless to say, it’s continued to get worse from there!
 Each subsequent pregnancy takes a slightly harder toll on your body.

 Not only has your body been stretched out before, but you’re also older.
 I hate to say it, but it’s the truth.
 Your older stretched-out body doesn’t handle pregnancy the way it did the first go around.

-The best thing you can do to get your belly and back support brace, rest when you can, get massages and listen to any advice your doctor has for you!
+The best thing you can do is get your belly and back support brace, rest when you can, get massages and listen to any advice your doctor has for you!